Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/renderer-features/intro-to-scriptable-render-passes.md

 For example, you can use a Scriptable Render Pass to blur a camera’s view when showing the in-game menu.

 Unity injects Scriptable Render Passes at certain points during the URP render loop.
 These points are called injection points.
 You can change the injection point Unity inserts your pass at to control how the Scriptable Render Pass affects the appearance of your scene.
-For more information on injection points, see [Injection Points](../../customize/custom-pass-injection-points.md).
+For more information on injection points, refer to [Injection Points](../customize/custom-pass-injection-points.md).

 ## Scriptable Render Passes in Scenes